top of page

 'People are going to disappoint you, just as you will disappoint others sometimes.
 This is part of life and it is a practice to be able to be let down without it shaking your whole sense of self-worth.'

-'Close friendships and relationships are a sensitive area for me, because I would like more close connections that I currently have.
+'Close friendships and relationships are a sensitive area for me.
 This is something to tread carefully around and work towards healing and supporting.'

 'There are a handful of people who you mean a lot to and are very loved by.
 Remember that they are there.'

-By reaching out and spending time with people who I feel important to, I've got my perspective back.
-I've also done extensive journaling, some breathwork, some exercise, and all my other tools which help me reground and move through hijack and overwhelm.
+By reaching out and spending time with people who I do feel important to, I've got my perspective back.
+I've also done extensive journaling, some breathwork, some high heart-rate exercise, a therapy session, and many of my other tools which help me reground and move past hijack and overwhelm.

 Next time a wobble happens with a friendship, hopefully I will be able to remember this, intervene, and regulate myself more quickly.
 A trigger is there, but I begin to have some choice over whether I react to it.